 Description The following coast timber merchantability specifications must be used in all appraisals.
-Mature Immature Maximum stump height (measured from the top of the stump down to the highest ground level adjacent to the stump) 30.0 cm 30.0 cm Minimum slab thickness for cedar only 15.0 cm 10.0 cm Minimum top diameter (inside of the bark) 15.0 cm 10.0 cm 4.
+Maximum stump height (measured from the top of the stump down to the highest ground level adjacent to the stump) Mature 30.0 cm Immature 30.0 cm 2.
+Minimum slab thickness for cedar only 15.0 cm 10.0 cm 3.
+Minimum top diameter (inside of the bark) 15.0 cm 10.0 cm 4.
 Minimum length of a log or slab 3.0 m 3.0 m

-- 2. When cruise information is submitted to the district manager or the regional manager in order to determine a stumpage rate or an upset stumpage rate, that information must include: - a.
+- When cruise information is submitted to the district manager or the regional manager in order to determine a stumpage rate or an upset stumpage rate, that information must include: - a.
 The cruise compilation reports, and - b.
-The ASCII data files (i.e. .dat and .red or .pr). - 3.
+The ASCII data files (i.e. .dat and .red or .pr). - c.
+The CSV (if applicable, also the percent reduction CSV file) for appraisals submitted on or after November 1, 2013, when the cruise was compiled using the 2013.00 version of the approved cruise compilation program. - 3.
 When requested by the district manager, a copy of the original field data and traverse notes must be provided by the licensee. - 4. a.
 The cutting authority area will be appraised using the total net cruise volume of timber authorized for harvest in that area. - b.
-The total area of merchantable timber in the cutting authority area is obtained from the appraisal summary of the cruise compilation report. - 5.
-If the licensee or BCTS modifies its application for a cutting authority the applicant must recompile the cruise data when any of the compiled plots used in the cruise lie outside the boundaries of the proposed cutting authority area.
+The total area of merchantable timber in the cutting authority area is obtained from the appraisal summary of the cruise compilation report.

-- 6. a.
+- 5. If the licensee or BCTS modifies its application for a cutting authority the applicant must recompile the cruise data when any of the compiled plots used in the cruise lie outside the boundaries of the proposed cutting authority area. - 6. a.
 Where a boundary of a cutting authority area has been changed after the appraisal or reappraisal of the cutting authority area, every reappraisal of the cutting authority area must use the total net cruise volume of the cutting authority area as it is after the boundary has changed. - b.
 If, after a cruise compilation or recompilation was used for an appraisal or reappraisal, the total of all additions or deletions of areas containing merchantable timber made to the cutting authority area exceeds fifteen hectares or fifteen percent of the area containing merchantable timber, whichever is less, the entire cruise must be recompiled.